ward/run/_posts/2018-11-04-teltowkanal-halbmarathon.md

 picked up the bibs from the start area.
 I made good use of our hotel near the start (~1 km away) by just preparing and using the toilet right there in our room.
 Eventually the girlfriend and I jogged over at about 10:15, 15 minutes before the start of the race.
-I did not see Johannes and people were already moving to line up at the start.
+I did not see Johannes, or his friend that might pace me, and people were already moving to line up at the start.
 We walked in the same direction as the crowd, I took a quick pee in the bushes on the side, and squeezed in around the fifth row.
 With a minute or two before the race start, I heard my name.
 Johannes was another five rows or so back from me.
 I waved him good luck and got ready to race.
 I just hoped my bowels would leave me alone.

 ## Race